nunomeira8/nunomeira8/README.md

 - Java Quarkus (backend)
 - Angular (frontend)
 - SQL Server (local database)
+- Python (a command-line application helper that introduces some info on database)

 3) I'm developing a portfolio site about myself using Vue3 only.